 APEX Australia will provide students with free access to WiFi for learning purposes across the campus.

 All students are expected to bring their laptops to classes to access learning materials provided through Moodle and to complete their assessments.
-Students who do not have their own laptops during software training sessions in class will be provided with AHE laptops during classes.

 APEX Australia has a computer lab and learning areas for students equipped with computers, tablets and WiFi for students to access learning resources and complete assessments.